Our 3 Technical Advantages

 - Automatic turbine speed reduction as batteries reach capacity, resumes as batteries deplete.

-- Electronic high wind speed protection system automatically reduces turbine speed at 15 m/s (30 Knots).
+- Electronic high current protection system automatically reduces turbine speed which typically occurs at 15 m/s (30 Knots).

 - Manual shutdown switches for wind and solar inputs

 - LED charge and battery condition indicators as standard.

 - Remote digital display optional.
 RJ11 Serial data socket.

 Remote Digital Display